Swisslion Group

-Swisslion Group (full legal name: Swisslion Group d.o.o.) is a Serbian multinational food and drinks manufacturer headquartered in Novi Sad.
+Swisslion Group is a Serbian multinational food and drinks manufacturer headquartered in Novi Sad.
 Its products are produced in its factories located in Serbia, Croatia, North Macedonia, and Bosnia and Herzegovina.

 Swisslion Group core activities are the production of confectionery.
 This includes biscuits, chocolate bars, wafers, sweets, Turkish Delight, Eurocrem, pasta, soup, cereals, ready-made meals, baby food, marmalades and jams, fruit juices, syrups, alcoholic drinks and ice creams.
 Swisslion Group also manufactures private labels for companies internationally.

 Swisslion Group well-known products include Eurocrem, Juvitana (baby food), Eurodessert (chocolates) and Viljamovka (pear brandy).

 History

 Swisslion Group traces its origins from the Takovo, founded in 1962 in Gornji Milanovac and Swisslion itself was founded in 1991.
 Takovo was state-owned during SFR Yugoslavia and one of the country's biggest industrial companies.
 Swisslion and Takovo merged in 2004 under the name of Swisslion Takovo, following Swisslion's acquisition of Takovo through a public tender.

 Since then, Swisslion Takovo's main factories in Serbia are located in Vršac and Gornji Milanovac.
 The factory in Vršac primarily produces confectionery.
 Facilities in Gornji Milanovac spanning on over 30,000 square meters, produce ready-made meals, pasta, soups and fruit juices.